alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 36,
+  slide_image2
+  filename="slide36.png"
-  :alt => "A green terminal-like icon, with a list of tools for checking software reliability."
+  alt="A green terminal-like icon, with a list of tools for checking software reliability."
 %}

 But what if we're the person who's being rated?